An Area Rich in History

 Activities and Recreation for the Whole Family

 There’s always something to do in Sidney.
-Seasonal events on the downtown square include band concerts, a weekly farmer’s market, Kids Around the Square Festival, Fall Festival, and a variety of other family-friendly activities and events.
+Seasonal events on the downtown square include Sidney Civic Band concerts, BBQFest, a weekly farmer’s market, Kids Fall Festival, Christmas of Yesteryear, and a variety of other family-friendly activities and events.
 The Winter Wonderland Parade attracts thousands to downtown Sidney to kick off the holiday season when the court square takes on the glow of countless sparkling lights, beautifully decorated storefront windows, and other seasonal decorations.

 The Shelby County Fair in July and a large variety of community festivals throughout the year attract visitors from all points who come to enjoy the food, exhibits, and live entertainment at these truly unique Shelby County festivals.